MikeRatcliffe/meta-quest-games-query/README.md

 ### Display The Games List

-This displays the list of games along with their meta URLs.
-This list is filtered according to the filters used in `index.js`.
+This displays the list of games along with their genres and meta URLs.
+This list is filtered according to the filters in `index.js`.

 ```js
 npm start